 Internationally Renowned Experts

-- World-class research: Students have the opportunity to study under world-class academics in the areas of Violence, Terrorism and Security such as Professor Beverley Milton-Edwards, Professor Richard English, Dr Debbie Lisle, Dr Michael Bourne, Dr Heather Johnson, Dr Julie Norman, Dr Andrew Thomson, among many others.
+- Our teaching staff have global standing as experts in their field.
+They regularly interface with policy-makers, state governments and sectoral actors giving expert advice and expertise to the field.
 The Research Excellence Framework 2014, a UK-wide research assessment of higher education institutions, has placed Queen’s in the top 20 for research quality and impact.
 Queens has an excellent academic record: Queen’s University Belfast is a Russell group university, in the top ten for research intensity (REF 2014).
 In the Sunday Times “Good University Guide” 2016, Queen’s was ranked number 31 in the UK.

 - Queen’s University, located in Belfast, Northern Ireland offers a unique opportunity for our students to access and engage with a community context previously challenged by violence, terrorism and security as part of the programme of study.
 Our students have the opportunity to live and study in a post-conflict environment as well as meet people involved in Northern Irish conflict and the peace process, from researchers and policy makers to ex-combatants.
 Study with like-minded student from various backgrounds: Some of our students have previous experience in the United Nations, national police forces, military, among many others, before coming to study with us.
 There is an excellent and diverse student body, and you will also learn quite a lot from fellow students.
 Excellent student satisfaction and employment: The MA in VTS has excellent student satisfaction ratings according to the Postgraduate Taught Experience Survey (PTES) 2016 conducted by the Higher Education Academy.
 Queen's University Belfast has been placed 15th overall for Student Experience and 28th for Graduate Employment.
 It is also possible to study for a PG Diploma in each of the areas covered by the MA and the PG Diploma is constructed around the coursework elements of the MA.
 On successful completion of the coursework, it is possible to complete the dissertation for an award of MA.

-Students will take three core module in the autumn term and two core modules with one elective module in the spring term.
+Course Details Students will take three core module in the autumn term and one core module with two elective module in the spring term.
+Elective Module Spring Term (plus two) Plus TWO elective modules from the following list:

 The Post-Graduate Diploma (PgDip) consists of all the above six core taught modules/classes, but students do not complete an MA dissertation.
 The PgDip is a credit-bearing and internationally recognised post-graduate degree, but it is not the equivalent to a Master’s degree.
 It is both an entry and exit route.